Computer Science- Bachelor of Science in Computer Science

 |Special Problems (honors Program)|

-Computer science majors are required to take at least 30 hours of mathematics, statistics, and natural science courses.
+Computer science majors are required to take a minimum number of credit hours in mathematics, statistics, and natural science courses that are at least 25% of the total hours required for graduation.
+Currently, the minimum is 32 credit hours.
 Mathematics courses must be selected from courses at or beyond MTH 151.

-Note: Students must earn a minimum of 128 credit hours to graduate.
-Additional free elective hours may need to be taken.
+Note: Additional free elective hours may need to be taken.